JasonShin/elemental-system-designs/apps/tiktok/README.md

 - The User records a video on a mobile device and uploads to **UploadVideoService**
   - The raw uncompressed video arrives to a raw video bucket in S3
 - **VideoCompressor** receives a job to compress the video
+  - The job is received through a queue (e.g. SQS)
   - **VideoCompressor** is a queue handler service that receives a new job to compressed videos through a queue
   - If compression fails, the message in the queue is retained until VideoCompressor can complete it again
   - compression here is lowering video resolution.
 As users with modern smartphone can record extremely high resolution videos, but when we serve videos, we want them to be served fast by lowering the file size in general